Kotlin/dataframe/docs/StardustDocs/topics/concat.md

 <!---END-->

+If you want to union columns (not rows) from several `DataFrames`, see [`add`](add.md).

 ## Schema unification

-If input DataFrames have different schemas, every column in resulting `DataFrame` will have the most common type of the original columns with the same name.
+If input `DataFrames` have different schemas, every column in resulting `DataFrame` will have the most common type of the original columns with the same name.

 For example, if one `DataFrame` has column `A: Int` and other `DataFrame` has column `A: Double`, resulting `DataFrame` will have column `A: Number`.

-Missing columns in DataFrames will be filled with `null`.
+Missing columns in dataframes will be filled with `null`.